eventsauce-symfony/eventsauce-bundle/README.md

 composer require andreo/event-sauce-bundle
 ```

-After completing the installation process, verify that
-the bundle has been added the `config/bundles.php` file
+Verify that the bundle has been added the `config/bundles.php` file

 ```php
 return [